-What Is a RDTOH Account & Why Do We Have It?
+What Is an RDTOH Account & Why Do We Have It?

-A RDTOH account is a notional account.
+An RDTOH account is a notional account.
 This means that it really only exists on paper, as part of tracking your business taxes.
-It is designed to preserve the concept of tax integration which is that if you get a dividend or income from an investment, that it should be taxed the same by the time it is paid to you as an individual – whether you were paid it directly or via your small business.
+It is designed to preserve the concept of tax integration.
+That is the concept that if you get a dividend or income from an investment, it should be taxed the same by the time it is paid to you as an individual – whether you were paid it directly or via your small business.

-To deter using a Canadian Controlled Private Company (CCPC), like a professional corporation, as a tax saving vehicle for passive investment, the passive investment income in a CCPC is taxed at a very high rate.
-It is supposed to be approximately the average top marginal personal rate.
-As you can see below, it is an imperfect match up, but close overall.
+To deter using a Canadian Controlled Private Company (CCPC), like a professional corporation, as a tax-saving vehicle for passive investment, the passive investment income in a CCPC is taxed at a very high rate.
+It is supposed to approximate the average top marginal personal rate.
+As you can see below, it is an imperfect match-up, but close overall.

 Let’s start with eligible dividend refundable tax.

-An eligible dividend is a dividend distributed by a Canadian company that earns more than the small business threshold, and therefore pays taxes at the higher general corporate tax rate.
-That higher taxed portion of income over the threshold is noted in the company’s General Rate Income Pool (GRIP).
+An eligible dividend is a dividend distributed by a Canadian company that earns more than the small business threshold.
+Therefore, it pays taxes at the higher general corporate tax rate.
+That higher-taxed portion of income over the threshold is noted in the company’s General Rate Income Pool (GRIP).